Roman historiography: Foundation

+The first non annalystic historian of Rome was in fact Greek, Polybius who wrote at the end of the second century BC who was prominent in the Achaean League.
+Upon being captured by the Romans and transported to Rome, Polybius took it upon himself in his Histories to record the history of Rome in order to explain Roman tradition to his fellow Greeks.
+He wanted to convince them to accept the domination of Rome as a universal truth.

-Before the Second Punic War (218–201 BCE), there was no historiography in Rome, but the clash of civilisations it involved proved a potent stimulus to historiography, which was taken up by the two senators (and participants in the war), Quintus Fabius Pictor and Lucius Cincius Alimentus, who may be considered the "founders" of Roman historiography.
+Before the Second Punic War (218–201 BCE) Rome didn't have native historians, but the clash of civilisations it involved proved a potent stimulus to historiography, which was taken up by the two senators (and participants in the war), Quintus Fabius Pictor and Lucius Cincius Alimentus, who may be considered the "founders" of Roman historiography.
 Both authors—whose works have survived only in fragments—wrote in Greek, not Latin.
 One of the motives for this choice of language was a desire to win the support of the Greeks, among whom there were pro-Carthaginian authors.
 Additionally, Greek was seen as a sufficiently developed language for a topic as serious as history, while, according to some authors, Latin prose remained at a less developed stage.

 Pictor's style of writing history defending the Roman state and its actions, and using propaganda heavily, eventually became a defining characteristic of Roman historiography, while he is also known for the establishment of the ab urbe condita tradition of historiography which is writing history "from the founding of the city".
 After Pictor wrote, many other authors followed his lead, inspired by the new literary form: Gaius Acilius, Aulus Postumius Albinus, and Cato the Elder.
 Cato the Elder was the first historian to write in Latin.
 His work, the Origines, was written to teach Romans what it means to be Roman.
 Like Pictor, Cato the Elder wrote ab urbe condita, and the early history is filled with legends illustrating Roman virtues.
 The Origines also spoke of how not only Rome, but the other Italian towns were venerable, and that the Romans were indeed superior to the Greeks.

 The Romans enjoyed serious endeavors and so the writing of historiography became very popular for upper class citizens who wanted to spend their time on worthwhile, virtuous, "Roman" activities.
 As idleness was looked down upon by the Romans, writing history became an acceptable way to spend their otium or retirement.

 Almost as soon as historiography started being used by the Romans, it split into two traditions: the annalistic tradition and the monographic tradition.

 The annalistic tradition

-The authors who used the Annalistic tradition wrote histories year-by-year, from the beginning, which was most frequently from the founding of the city, usually up until the time that they were living in.
+The authors who used the Annalistic tradition wrote histories year-by-year, from the beginning, which was most frequently from the founding of the city, usually up until the time that they were living in, copying the style of the annales maximi were kept by the pontifex maximus until the time of the Gracchi.